vidispine/hull/hull/README.md

             general_custom_annotation_1: General Custom Annotation 1
             general_custom_annotation_2: General Custom Annotation 2
             general_custom_annotation_3: General Custom Annotation 3
+    specific: # Put configuration options specific to this chart here
+      nginx_tag: 1.14.2 # You can also use entries here to globally
+                        # define values that are referenced in multiple
+                        # places in your chart.
+See how this field
+                        # is accessed below in the deployment.

   objects:
     deployment:
       _HULL_OBJECT_TYPE_DEFAULT_: # A special object key available for